Anthony Burgess: Novels

 Burgess kept working through his final illness and was writing on his deathbed.
 The late novel Any Old Iron is a generational saga of two families, one Russian-Welsh, the other Jewish, encompassing the sinking of the Titanic, World War I, the Russian Revolution, the Spanish Civil War, World War II, the early years of the State of Israel, and the rediscovery of Excalibur.
 A Dead Man in Deptford, about Christopher Marlowe, is a companion novel to Nothing Like the Sun.
 The verse novel Byrne was published posthumously.

 Burgess announced in a 1972 interview that he was writing a novel about the Black Prince which incorporated John Dos Passos's narrative techniques, although he never finished writing it.
 After Burgess's death, English writer Adam Roberts completed the novel, and it was published in 2018 under the title The Black Prince.
 In 2019, a previously unpublished analysis of A Clockwork Orange was discovered titled, "The Clockwork Condition".
 It is structured as Burgess's philosophical musings on the novel that won him so much acclaim.

 Critical studies

 Burgess started his career as a critic.
 His English Literature, A Survey for Students was aimed at newcomers to the subject.
 He followed this with The Novel To-day (Longmans, 1963) and The Novel Now: A Student's Guide to Contemporary Fiction (New York: W. W. Norton and Company, 1967).
 He wrote the Joyce studies Here Comes Everybody: An Introduction to James Joyce for the Ordinary Reader (also published as Re Joyce) and Joysprick: An Introduction to the Language of James Joyce.
 Also published was A Shorter "Finnegans Wake", Burgess's abridgement.
 His 1970 Encyclopædia Britannica entry on the novel (under "Novel, the") is regarded as a classic of the genre.
-Burgess wrote full-length critical studies of William Shakespeare, Ernest Hemingway and D. H. Lawrence, as well as Ninety-nine Novels: The Best in English since 1939.
+Burgess wrote full-length critical studies of William Shakespeare, Ernest Hemingway and D. H. Lawrence, as well as Ninety-nine Novels: The Best in English since 1939 (Allison & Busby, 1984).